MohamedElalawy/Mastering-Embedded-System-Learn-In-Depth/Git/Git_Lecture_Notes.md

 2. **Checking the Current Directory**: To make sure I was in the right place, I used the `pwd` command.
 This command stands for "print working directory," and it confirmed that I was indeed in the correct folder: `E:/Mastering Embedded System Learn In Depth/git/RepoTest`.

 3. **Initializing the Git Repository**: Next, I ran the `git init` command.
 This command initializes a new Git repository in the current directory.
 After running it, I saw a message saying, "Initialized empty Git repository in E:/Mastering Embedded System Learn In Depth/git/RepoTest/.git/".
 This means that Git has set up all the necessary files and folders to start tracking changes in this directory.
+Specifically, it created a hidden folder named `.git` inside the `RepoTest` directory.
+This `.git` folder contains all the metadata and version control information that Git needs to manage the repository.

 4. **Repository Status**: After initializing the repository, I noticed that my terminal prompt changed.
 It now shows `(master)` at the end, indicating that I'm working in the default branch of the repository, which is typically called `master`.
 This is where all my commits will go unless I create or switch to another branch.

 ---

-By following these steps, I successfully set up a Git repository for my project in the `RepoTest` directory.
 ![Screenshot 2025-03-13 204356](https://github.com/user-attachments/assets/688769cb-1de2-4a34-a0b1-ec62efc969de)
+---